 Melbourne City and Bundoora

-This postgraduate degree, the first of its kind in the southern hemisphere, provides you with the skills to undertake leading roles in the international sports industry and in sports organisations.
+This postgraduate degree is the first of its kind in the southern hemisphere and will give you the skills to take on leading roles in international sporting organisations and industries.

-You’ll gain an in-depth understanding of scientific and engineering disciplines related to the holistic context of modern sports technology, encompassing:
+You’ll gain an in-depth understanding of scientific and engineering disciplines related to modern sports technology and encompassing:

 - performance enhancement with smart solutions